Employee burnout: causes, signs and strategies

 Preventing burnout from happening means that everyone in your company knows that their health comes first.
 Expressing that as part of your company values, while making it real (check out our next step), is imperative.

 In the past decade or so, work-life balance has been an incredibly important topic.
-Not only for employees but for organizations who need to help facilitate this balance.
+Not only for employees but for organisations who need to help facilitate this balance.
 To prevent burnout, they need to be the ones playing an active role.

 • Strict no-emailing policies on the weekend.